lcx366/STARQUERY/README.md

 ## Change log

+- **1.0.2 — Jul 17, 2024**

+  - In checking the validity of star catalog files, use the `wc -l` command with the subprocess module to quickly count the number of lines in the CSV file, which is more efficient than a pure Python implementation.
+  - Fixed a bug in the validity check of star catalog files

 - **1.0.1 — Jul 16, 2024**

   - Added parameters that limit the magnitude range to avoid the problem of remote server data overflow and download failure.